jlmakes/scrollreveal/README.md

 //            'onload' - delay only for animations triggered by first load useDelay    : 'always',

 //            Change when an element is considered in the viewport.
-//            The default value of 0.20 means 20% of an element must be
+The default value
-//            visible for its reveal to occur. viewFactor  : 0.2,
+//            of 0.20 means 20% of an element must be visible for its reveal to occur. viewFactor  : 0.2,

-//            Pixel values that alter the container boundaries. e.g.
+//            Pixel values that alter the container boundaries.
-//            Set `{ top: 48 }`, if you have a 48px tall fixed toolbar.
+//            e.g. Set `{ top: 48 }`, if you have a 48px tall fixed toolbar.
 //            --
 //            Visual Aid: https://scrollrevealjs.org/assets/viewoffset.png
-viewOffset  : { top : 0, right : 0, bottom : 0, left : 0 },
+viewOffset  : { top: 0, right: 0, bottom: 0, left: 0 },

-//            Callbacks that fire for each completed element reveal, and
+//            Callbacks that fire for each completed element reveal, and if
-//            if `config.reset = true`, for each completed element reset.
+//            `config.reset = true`, for each completed element reset.
+When creating your
-//            When creating your callbacks, remember they are passed the
+//            callbacks, remember they are passed the element’s DOM node that triggered
-//            element’s DOM node that triggered it as the first argument. afterReveal : function( domEl ){}, afterReset  : function( domEl ){}
+//            it as the first argument. afterReveal : function(domEl) {},
+afterReset  : function(domEl) {}
 ```

 ## 3. Advanced